Quantum cascade laser

-The quantum cascade laser (QCL) is a versatile and powerful light source which has been applied to many applications, including as a light source for mid-IR spectroscopy and as both Fabry-Perot and distributed feedback (DFB) sources for communications.
+The quantum cascade laser (QCL) is a versatile and powerful light source that has been used for many applications, including as a light source for mid-IR spectroscopy and as both Fabry-Perot and distributed feedback (DFB) sources for communications.

-The quantum cascade laser is a quantum engineered device that relies on electronic "transitions between quantised conduction band excited states (intersubband transitions) of double quantum wells and on electron resonant tunneling as the pumping mechanism."
-These devices represent a new type of engineered multilayer structures composed of different compositions of InAlGaAs materials, where layers of quantum wells and barriers alternate.
+The QCL is a quantum engineered device that relies on electronic "transitions between quantised conduction band excited states (intersubband transitions) of double quantum wells and on electron resonant tunneling as the pumping mechanism."
+These devices represent new types of engineered multilayer structures composed of different compositions of InAlGaAs materials, where layers of quantum wells and barriers alternate.
 The basic concept was first proposed by Rudolf Kazarinov and Robert Suris in 1971, however the first realization was in 1994.

-Federico Capasso and Alfred Cho were the first to sucessfully produce a quantum cascade laser at Bell Labs in 1994 and quickly adapted the laser to several applications.
+Federico Capasso and Alfred Y Cho were the first to successfully produce a QCL at Bell Labs in 1994 and quickly adapted the laser to several applications.
 Researchers have subsequently produced many variations on the original design to achieve different performance characteristics.

-The quantum-cascade laser's unique properties -- especially its power, tuning range and ability to work pulsed at room temperature -- make it ideal for the remote sensing of gases in the atmosphere.
-Gases and vapors have characteristic chemical absorption "fingerprints," unique to their chemical structures.
-If a quantum-cascade laser is aimed above a smokestack, the laser's wavelength can be tuned to match a "fingerprint" wavelength in the air above the smokestack.
+The QCL's unique properties — especially its power, tuning range and ability to work pulsed at room temperature — make it ideal for the remote sensing of gases in the atmosphere.
+Gases and vapors have characteristic chemical absorption “fingerprints” that are unique to their chemical structures.
+If a QSL is aimed above a smokestack, the laser's wavelength can be tuned to match a "fingerprint" wavelength in the air above the smokestack.
 Based on the fingerprint, it can then be determined if a certain pollutant is being emitted.
-The QC laser is widely used as a source of radiation for chemical sensing and spectroscopy.
-Common commercial applications of QC lasers include trace gas analysis, medical diagnostics, and pollution monitoring.
+The QCL is widely used as a source of radiation for chemical sensing and spectroscopy.
+Common commercial applications of QCLs include trace gas analysis, medical diagnostics and pollution monitoring.